Ramez Elmasri

 Ramez A. Elmasri (20 October 1950 – 14 May 2022) was an Egyptian-American computer scientist and a noted researcher in the field of database systems.
 He was also professor and associate chairman in the department of Computer Science and Engineering at The University of Texas at Arlington, Arlington, Texas.

-He was best known as the author of the textbooks: "Fundamentals of Database systems" (with Shamkant Navathe, published by Pearson, edition 7, 2015).
-His book has been a leading textbook in the database area worldwide for last 25 years.
+He was best known as the co-author of seven editions of the textbook: "Fundamentals of Database Systems" (with Shamkant Navathe, published by Pearson, edition 7, 2015).
+It has been a leading textbook in the database area worldwide for over 25 years.
 It is now in its seventh edition, having been translated into Spanish, German, French, Italian, Portuguese, Chinese, Korean, Greek, Euskara (Basque language), and Arabic.
 His book is used as a standard textbook in India, Pakistan, Europe, South Africa, Australia and South East Asia, and is also widely used in the US, Canada, and South America.
-He had worked at The University of Texas at Arlington since 1990 and had supervised 16 Ph.D. and more than 200 M.S. projects/theses.
+He had worked at the University of Texas at Arlington since 1990 and had supervised 16 Ph.D. and more than 200 M.S. projects/theses.

 Education

 Elmasri received his B.S. degree in electrical engineering (computers and automatic control) from Alexandria University, Alexandria, Egypt in 1972 and received M.S. and Ph.D. degrees in computer science from Stanford University, Stanford, California, in 1980.
 His dissertation title (advisor: Gio Wiederhold) was "On the Design and Integration of Data Models", and it was one of the first research works on the two topics of "(i).
 Schema Integration", and "(ii).
 Query Languages for Entity-Relationship Models".
 It also examined in-depth how to add structural constraints to the relational model, by proposing the "Structural Model".
 Many of these constraints are now part of the SQL standards.
-His research supervisor was Professor Gio Wiederhold.